 arrow_drop_down What is the admissions schedule for the SCMb? ¶

 Applications for the SCMb program will open in early spring once a year and close in June.
 Admissions decisions will be announced in August.
 There is one admission cycle per year.
-We expect the first blended SCM cohort in the spring term of 2018 to matriculate in January 2018 and graduate in May 2018.
-Subsequent cohorts will matriculate in January and graduate in May.
+The first blended SCM cohort comes to campus in the spring term of 2018 to matriculate in January 2018 and graduate in June 2018.
+Subsequent cohorts will matriculate in January and graduate in June each year.

 Yes.
 Students admitted to the SCM program through either the traditional or blended paths are part of the same program.
-Each student in the SCM program will belong to a cohort of 30-40 students during the entire duration of their course work.
+Each student in each SCM program (Cambridge or Zaragoza) will belong to a cohort of 30-40 students during the entire duration of their course work.

-arrow_drop_down What will my semester at MIT look like if I come to the SCM program with my SCM MicroMasters Credential? ¶
+arrow_drop_down What will my semester at MIT look like as an SCMb student? ¶

-The blended cohort will have a combination of courses designed and run just for them as well as courses with other MIT students.
-The full time semester will be exceptionally intense, as students will have to pass 36 units of classwork and also complete a 12 unit research thesis during their in-residence period.
+The blended cohort will have a combination of courses designed and run just for them as well as courses taken alongside other MIT SCM students.
+The full-time semester will be exceptionally intense, as students will have to pass 36 units of classwork and also complete a 12 unit research thesis during their in-residence period.
 Students will matriculate at MIT during the January Independent Activities Period (IAP) to get oriented, meet the other student cohorts, and earn some credit.
 They will continue through May and present final theses before graduation in June.

 arrow_drop_down What are my chances of being admitted to the Blended SCM Program if I am an average performer in the online classes? ¶

-This is a good question that we do not have a great answer for, since this is a new program.
-But, obviously, doing better in the online courses will increase your chances of gaining admittance to MIT.
-However, we should stress that simply having high grades will not guarantee admission – we look at all aspects of an applicant to include SCx scores, writing capability, etc.
+Doing better in the online SCx courses will increase your chances of gaining admittance to the SCMb at MIT.
+However, please note that simply having high grades will not guarantee admission – we look at all aspects of an applicant.
+This includes SCx scores, writing capability, work experience, life experience, etc.

 arrow_drop_down If I aspire to enroll in the Blended SCM Program, what should be my % target in the SCx courses? ¶

-The individual test scores are just one component in the admissions decision to the Blended MicroMasters Program.
-Our guess is that it will be in the 90% or higher.
-But, this is only a guess.
-In addition to the scores, we will look at the whole person - their experience, their potential, their ability to write and speak, etc. So, we recommend that you try to enjoy the five online courses and do your best.
-We are not going to just take the top X students with the highest sum of scores!
+The individual test scores are just one component in the admissions decision to the SCMb Program.
+In addition to the scores, we will look at the whole person - their experience, their potential, their ability to write and speak, etc. So, we recommend that applicants try to enjoy the five online courses and do their best.
+We do not simply accept the top students with the highest sum of scores.

 arrow_drop_down Along with the five SCx classes and the exam, are there any other requirements in order to be eligible to go on campus? ¶

 Yes.
-You need to be admitted to the program!
+Applicants need to be admitted to the program!
 Earning the MITx MicroMasters Credential does not guarantee admission.
 It does allow us to look at a more expanded track record for each applicant.
-Additionally, in the application process you will need to submit some additional material – such as a resume, an essay, and a proposal for your thesis project.
-I am certain that we will have hundreds of applicants for dozens of spots.
-We will take the best students we can find for the limited slots that we have available.
-Space on campus will always be scarce resource so there will always need to be an admissions process.
+Additionally, in the application process, applicants will need to submit some additional material – such as a resume, an essay, and a thesis project proposal.
 See the Blended Master's program page for more information.

 arrow_drop_down What TOEFL score do I need if I am from a non-English speaking nation? ¶